 - Your FDD must be updated and your registrations renewed no less frequently than on an annual basis – within 120 days of your fiscal year-end;

 - Your FDD must be updated earlier than on an annual basis – no less frequently than quarterly – if there are material changes to the diclsoures contained in the FDD;

-To learn more about the Time Periods for Updating Your FDD‚ watch this video.
+To learn more about the Time Periods for Updating Your FDD, watch the video below.